confluentinc/demo-scene/flink-streamlit/README.md

 Now, run `streamlit run alpacaviz.py` in your root dir in order to run the app.

 To deploy on Streamlit yourself, follow the [instructions here](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app) and make sure to [include the secrets](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app/secrets-management) in your settings.

+## Step 4: Teardown in Confluent Cloud

+To avoid wasting resources after following this exercise, you can teardown your environment in Confluent Cloud.
+To do that, navigate to your environment's page and click 'Delete' at the lower right-hand side.
+This will delete your environment and its associated resources.